seanmorris/php-wasm-site/pages/index.md

 <p class = "strong">Fully Loaded with Batteries Included.</p>

 Php Wasm comes with support for **17** of the most commonly used PHP extensions, like LibXML, OpenSSL, Intl, ICU, GD, mbString + oniguruma, & zLib.
 Most of them can be loaded dynamically as shared objects, or compiled statically if your use case requires it.
-You can view the whole list [here](/extensions/using-php-extensions.html#extension-list).
+[View the whole list](/extensions/using-php-extensions.html#extension-list).

 Extensions can even be loaded in from a CDN like jsdelivr or unpkg, since they're wrapped in JS modules.
 You can learn how to do all that and more in the [docs](/extensions/using-php-extensions.html#dynamic-extensions-from-remote-servers).